spring-attic/spring-xd-samples/batch-wordcount/README.md

 * Spring XD ([Instructions](https://docs.spring.io/spring-xd/docs/current/reference/html/#getting-started))
 * Hadoop ([Instructions](https://docs.spring.io/spring-xd/docs/current/reference/html/#_installing_hadoop))

-NOTE: If you are using a Hadoop distribution that uses a different configuration than the default one from Apache Hadoop, then you need to provide additional configuration settings to be used by any MapReduce tasks submitted to the cluster.
+>> **Note**: If you are using a Hadoop distribution that uses a different configuration than the default one from Apache Hadoop, then you need to provide additional configuration settings to be used by any MapReduce tasks submitted to the cluster.
 See this [page](../hadoop-config/README.asciidoc) for details.

 ## Building